cdklabs/cdk-from-cfn/README.md

 ## Remaining implementation fixes

 - [x] Resource ordering based on dependencies
-- [ ] Conditions are emitted in ts but not attached to resources
+- [ ] Conditions are emitted in ts but not attached to resource conditions
+- [ ] Emission of outputs / exports
 - [ ] Adding depends-on, and ordering based on it too.
-- [ ] Emission of outputs / exports
 - [ ] Metadata emission for updates to asgs / lambda functions.
 - [ ] ssm metadata references
 - [ ] secretsmanager references